Frequently Asked Questions (FAQ) for Pre-Employment Background Screening

-Answers to frequently asked questions about background screening and employment verification and how pre employment background check companies can help.
+Answers to frequently asked questions about background screening and employment verification and how pre-employment background screening companies can help.

 1. Why do background checks?

 Conducting background screening on employees has become a matter of necessity for employers for several reasons.
 Many applicants make false claims on their job applications/resumes or have been involved in criminal activity which they may not disclose.
-If you want to ensure a safer workplace and avoid negligent hiring lawsuits, the amount you would pay to pre-screen your applicants is very small compared to the legal fees you could have to pay later.
+If you want to ensure a safer workplace and avoid negligent hiring lawsuits, the amount you would pay to pre-screen your applicants is very small compared to the legal fees you may potentially pay later.

 2. What searches are included in a background check?